Portugal finds 13 cases of Omicron variant at Lisbon soccer club | Sports-Games

 Portugal finds 13 cases of Omicron variant at Lisbon soccer club

-The new variant, which according to the World Health Organization is likely to "spread internationally", was found after Belenenses played a Primeira Liga match against Benfica on Saturday.
-The game started with only nine Belenenses players on the pitch because the rest were isolating and only seven returned to the field after halftime.
+Portugal detected 13 cases of the Omicron coronavirus variant on Monday, all involving players and staff of top division soccer club Belenenses SAD, one of whose players recently returned from South Africa, health authority DGS said.

-Portugal detected 13 cases of the Omicron variant of the coronavirus on Monday, all involving players and staff members of Lisbon soccer club Belenenses SAD, after one player recently returned from South Africa, health authority DGS said.
-The new variant, which according to the World Health Organization is likely to "spread internationally", was found after Belenenses played a Primeira Liga match against Benfica on Saturday.
+Portugal detected 13 cases of the Omicron coronavirus variant on Monday, all involving players and staff of top division soccer club Belenenses SAD, one of whose players recently returned from South Africa, health authority DGS said.
+The diagnoses were made after the Lisbon club played a Primeira Liga match against Benfica on Saturday that started with only nine Belenenses players on the pitch because of a COVID-19 outbreak.

-The game started with only nine Belenenses players on the pitch because the rest were isolating and only seven returned to the field after halftime.
-The match was abandoned two minutes into the second half with Benfica leading 7-0.
-A club spokesman said 44 players and staff, including himself, were self-isolating at home and waiting to repeat the tests.
+Only seven players returned to the field after halftime, and the match was abandoned two minutes into the second half with Benfica leading 7-0.
+Belenenses defender Cafu Phete tested positive for COVID-19 after returning from international duty in South Africa on Nov.
+17, and he and 12 others at the club were confirmed on Monday to be infected with the Omicron variant, which was first detected last week in southern Africa.

+By Monday, more than a dozen countries had reported cases of the variant, which the World Health Organization said carried a very high global risk of surges.
+DGS chief Graça Freitas told broadcaster SIC that nearly all Belenenses players had been vaccinated against COVID-19, adding that all their high- and low-risk contacts would get tested.

 A Benfica spokesman said none of their players were in isolation as the Belenenses players they faced on Saturday were not considered high-risk contacts.
 Benfica's next match is scheduled for Friday.